 Delayed reporting options:

-- Many police departments accept accident reports filed within 24 to 72 hours after the incident
+- Many police departments accept accident reports filed within 24 to 72 hours

 - DMV accident reports can supplement insurance claims in some states